devops329/devops/instruction/docker/docker.md

 The core technology for Docker containers came from existing Linux technology, primarily Linux Containers (LXC).
 Linux `namespaces` isolate the docker application's view of the operating system's environment.
 This includes process trees, network, user IDs, and the file system.
 The kernel's `cgroups` limit the available memory and CPU.

 Once a container is executing in a hosted environment, a `container image` can be captured that consists only of the changes that were added to the parent container.
-This use a delta based file system called OverlayFS and makes the resulting size of the container image much smaller because it doesn't have all the files represented by the entire operating system.
+This uses a delta based file system called OverlayFS and makes the resulting size of the container image much smaller because it doesn't have all the files represented by the entire operating system.

 A container image is then uploaded to a container registry where in can be downloaded and run in any environment that supports the container execution standard.
 Generally this works most efficiently on Linux systems executing a runC (Docker) or CRI-O (Kubernetes) runtime.
 Although, other runtimes and OS specific adaptations exist to make containers work on operating systems such as Windows and OSX.